 - In Captive of Gor, Elinor is locked into a slave box for eighteen days to break her spirit after repeated minor offenses.

 - In Star Trek: Deep Space Nine episode "Paradise", a group of colonists who crash-landed on a planet 10 years ago use the Box as punishment for any transgression.
 Like stealing a candle.
-The society insists on refusing other technology, but the torture box is just fine.
-Hypocrites!

 - Kung Fu: Caine finds himself in a two-man Box, and teaches the other man in the box to meditate so as to avoid the torturous aspects of being in the box.
 The guards & other prisoners are amazed that they're able to leave under their own power instead of being carried out.

 - The Incredible Hulk episode "The Slam:" David gets put in one.
 Strangely enough, he doesn't Hulk Out.
 Another prisoner in the box next door tells him how to survive: find a rock to suck on, put your head in the least exposed place possible, and don't move around.

 - My Name Is Earl: Earl goes to prison to cover up the fact that Joy really did the crime in question.
 The prison there has a 2 person "Hot Box;" there's a chain link fence between the two sides of the box, but there's also a hole in the fence big enough to put your arm through.

 - In the Firefly episode "Jaynestown", Jayne's former partner is kept prisoner in solitary confinement, in a small (looks to be maybe 5 foot by 5 foot) box on stilts in the middle of a swamp.
 It's said he was held there for four freaking years.
 It's a wonder he could stand and walk as nobody could survive a hot box for that long.